rodber/blog/_posts/2020-07-23-hello-chevere.md

 I assumed stupid stuff, like that [cPanel](https://en.wikipedia.org/wiki/CPanel) based shared servers was my only market or that the maintenance hell was how every software works in this world.
 I also assumed that clients won't look for newer tech, that "if ain't broke don't fix it" and basically, I told myself everything needed to resist the need of change.

 When VPS offering became cheap as $5/mo I should have jump immediately into that world and _fuck off_ the previous service model.
-But I didn't.
+I wasn't quick enough to forsee how I could benefit from the new server offering and I refused change, just because.

 My mistake was that I should have started this new foundation much earlier.
-I wasn't quick enough to forsee how I could benefit from the new server offering and I refused change, just because.

 ## The change